DJSures/NABU-LIB/README.md

 # Version Notes

+## v2023.02.03.00
+Added new vdp functions for syncing game speed with vsync.
+Check the nabulib.h header in the VDP section for instructions and sample code.
+I'll add more examples and fix the build of other examples as time permits.
+Right now I'm breaking things while I continue to build GameManYeah!.
+I'll update the code on here for it someday when I'm a bit more comfortable with what I've created.
+There's also the NABU Tracker uploaded in here.
+But I need to provide examples for that as well.
+Stay tuned, I guess :)

 ## v2023.02.01.01
 Sorry, I broke your build!
 This release has a bunch of changes that allows G2 and Text mode to operate the same.
 You can load ASCII fonts -or- entire patterns.
 Even performing text print/write functions to G2 mode will work, including scrolling.
 So there's a number of changes that will break your build - but it's worth it.